waynodiablo/Oystercard/bookmark_manager/01_creating_user_stories.md

 ## Learning Objectives covered

-* Use a specification to generate user stories in the appropriate format
+* Use the specification to generate user stories in the appropriate format

 ## To complete this challenge, you will need to

-- [ ] Discuss each functionality with your pair partner
+- [ ] Discuss each point of the specification with your pair partner
-- [ ] Draw a rough model of domain
 - [ ] Write User stories/features for showing a list of links
 - [ ] Write User stories/features for adding new links
 - [ ] Write User stories/features for adding tags to links
 - [ ] Write User stories/features for filtering links by a tag
+- [ ] Draw a rough model of the domain
 - [ ] Put all these user stories in your README for the project on Github

 ## Resources